Luke of Antioch

 Many have undertaken to draw up an account of the things that have been fulfilled among us, just as they were handed down to us by those who from the first were eyewitnesses and servants of the word.
 With this in mind, since I myself have carefully investigated everything from the beginning, I too decided to write an orderly account for you, most excellent Theophilus, so that you may know the certainty of the things you have been taught (Luke 1:1–4).

-Luke also dedicated his sequel to Theophilus:
+Luke also dedicated his sequel to the same Theophilus:

 In my former book, Theophilus, I wrote about all that Jesus began to do and to teach until the day he was taken up to heaven, after giving instructions through the Holy Spirit to the apostles he had chosen.
 After his suffering, he presented himself to them and gave many convincing proofs that he was alive.
 He appeared to them over a period of forty days and spoke about the kingdom of God (Acts 1:1–3).